madelinecameron/NiceFind_MVP/README.md

 To run server:
   - Install Node
+  - 'npm install' in /Server
-  - Install Mongoose in /Server (npm install mongoose)
+  - (Optional) Install nodemon in /Server (npm install nodemon)
+  - Start with 'nodemon app.js'

+To run client:
-  - Install Restify in /Server ( npm install restify --save)
+  - Install Ionic
+  - Start with 'ionic serve'

   You only have to do this the first time you fetch it from Git.
 The .gitignore should ignore these files so they don't get       committed and clutter up the Git.